 Information concerning this website will be available in the American Job Center/NDOL locations and will be utilized by workforce coordinators in order to identify providers of youth activities in Greater Nebraska.
-In addition, the Youth Council will recognize all approved eligible training providers, which can be located at http://traininglink.dol.state.ne.us/, and other providers approved by the service provider to deliver youth services as appropriate.
+In addition, the Board will recognize all approved eligible training providers, which can be located at http://traininglink.nebraska.gov/ and other providers approved by the service provider to deliver youth services as appropriate.
 Youth service providers must have all appropriate federal, state and local certifications as relevant to their services.